A husband and wife team are working together to help those who need facemasks during the coronavirus pandemic — including in Iran.

-Rashid Ahmed and Verdah married in 2018 but are stuck in different countries.
-Verdah is waiting for a visa from the Canadian government and can’t leave Iran until she receives it.
+Rashid Ahmed and Virdah married in 2018 but are stuck in different countries.
+Virdah is waiting for a visa from the Canadian government and can’t leave Iran until she receives it.

 Rashid, meanwhile, lives in Saskatoon.

 “It’s very emotional for us, when my wife actually cries sometime and I have to overcome that stress for her to be more strong inside so that I can help her,” he told Global News.

 Rashid is worried because the coronavirus and COVID-19 have devastated Iran.
 According to the Iranian health ministry, the country has more than 21,000 cases and almost 1,700 deaths — meaning someone dies from COVID-19 every 10 minutes.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]

 To stay safe, Virdah has been in isolation for 25 days.

 She began making masks to stay busy, to protect seniors and to keep supplies free for medical professionals, who already don’t have enough.
 American sanctions prevent many things, including medical supplies, from entering the country.
 The policy has left doctors and nurses struggling to cope with the pandemic.